toxicbishop/python-mysql-marks/README.md

 1. Register new students or identify existing ones by Roll Number.
 2. Input marks for a predefined curriculum (Science, Social, Maths, English, Hindi, Kannada).
 3. Automatically generate unique transaction IDs (UUID) for every record.
-4. Store data securely in a normalized relational database.
+4. Store data securely in a normalized relational database on a remote server.

 ## ⚙️ Features

-* **Remote Database Connection:** Capable of connecting to remote MySQL servers on custom ports.
+* **Remote Database Connection:** Capable of connecting to remote MySQL servers (e.g., `oemr.in`) on custom ports (e.g., `9522`).
 * **Data Normalization:** Uses three separate tables (`STUDENTS`, `SUBJECTS`, `MARKS`) to reduce redundancy.
 * **Smart Error Handling:** * Detects if a student already exists and automatically switches to "Update" mode.
     * Validates integer inputs to prevent crashes.
-    * Handles network timeouts gracefully.
+    * Handles network timeouts and SSL handshakes gracefully using `pymysql`.
 * **Secure Configuration:** Uses dictionary unpacking (`**kwargs`) for clean and secure database connection management.

 ## 🗄️ Database Schema